csev/cc4e/book/chap05.md

 In C, a function itself is not a variable, but it is possible to define a _pointer to a function,_ which can be manipulated, passed to functions, placed in arrays, and so on.
-We will illustrate this by modifying the sorting procedure written earlier in this chapter so that if the optional argument —n is given, it will sort the input lines numerically instead of lexicographically.
+We will illustrate this by modifying the sorting procedure written earlier in this chapter so that if the optional argument -n is given, it will sort the input lines numerically instead of lexicographically.

-A sort often consists of three parts — a _comparison_ which determines the ordering of any pair of objects, an _exchange_ which reverses their order, and a _sorting algorithm_ which makes comparisons and exchanges until the objects are in order.
+A sort often consists of three parts - a _comparison_ which determines the ordering of any pair of objects, an _exchange_ which reverses their order, and a _sorting algorithm_ which makes comparisons and exchanges until the objects are in order.
 The sorting algorithm is independent of the comparison and exchange operations, so by passing different comparison and